safooralone/safoora-webscraping-portfolio/README.md

 -Scrapes country details like name, region, population, and area (depending on source site) using Requests and BeautifulSoup -Exports scraped data into CSV/JSON

+9.**Hockey Teams Scraper**
+-Scrapes hockey team details such as team name, year, wins, and losses using Requests and BeautifulSoup -Exports scraped data into CSV/XLSX/JSON

 -----
 CONTACT:safooralone55@gmail.com